Mosamorphing/WTF-React/11_Data Fetching/readme.md

 ## Exercise

-Understand the above codes and the reason why we are using instances, then go ahead to get your hand dirty by making request to various endpoints that have the same baseURL on different pages in your application.
+Understand the above codes and the reason why we are using instances, then go ahead to get your hands dirty by making request to various endpoints that have the same baseURL on different pages in your application.
 You should go as far as designing the webpage to look very beautiful by adding a loading spinner and maybe a toast that nudges the user in case an error occurs rather than just showing it as texts on the screen.
 Also, and this is an advice, as you continue to develop your skills, experiment with both Fetch and Axios in various scenarios.
 This hands-on experience will deepen your understanding and help you leverage these tools effectively in your future work.